Lunsee/Custom-skills---Cryomancy/README.md

+*The repository contains 2 directories with and without a bat file, both directories are working and the difference is only in the structure of the mod (m2 will install any one 100% without problems), this is done so that if someone has problems to try another file in the repository

 A little Background:

 I really liked the  Pyromancy mod﻿.
 And I thought they only fire magic, and so I decided to make a similar mod for ice magic, which is based on Pyromancy